FrankBot1000/GAS-Assembly-Language-Module/README.md

 Assembly directive syntax coloring is based on the BBLMPredefinedNameList.
 Assembly instruction syntax coloring is based on the BBLMKeywordList.
 Single line coloring of comments (Using # character at beginning of line).
-Block commenting with /* and */ not always working.
+Directives, instruction set, and number values are colored.
-Number values are colored, but registers and function names remain uncolored.
+Registers and function names remain uncolored.